Website Search

 It’s important to remember that backing up your data doesn’t require backing up every bit of data every time.
 You can also choose to back up only the files that have been changed or added since the last backup.
 This is called an incremental backup, which requires less time and storage space than a full backup.

 There are also a number of automatic options depending on the hardware or cloud systems you are using.
-Some cloud tools, like UW Box, have a sync option that will automatically sync certain files and folders depending on the settings you provide.
-The IT contacts in your departments may also have automatic solutions for you.
+Some cloud tools, like ResearchDrive, are automatically backed up daily and replicated offsite to an encrypted storage cluster .
+The IT contacts in your departments may also have other automatic solutions for you.

 Terms of Use: When you are deciding on cloud applications to use for your data, always read the terms of service so you know what permissions you are granting the company that supports the application and how any data might be potentially shared.
 Part of protecting your data is understanding the risks to your data, and that includes knowing what risks could come through your storage and backup tools.

-For those going to school or working at UW–Madison, we recommend that you always use your institutionally provided Box and Google Drive accounts over your personal accounts.
-UW–Madison has an agreement with Box and Google to provide more intellectual property protections than your personal accounts would provide.
+For those going to school or working at UW–Madison, we recommend that you always use your institutionally provided storage and Google Drive accounts over your personal accounts.
+UW–Madison has agreements with service providers to provide more intellectual property protections than your personal accounts would provide.

 For those not part of the UW–Madison community, just be sure to always read the terms of service and understand what you’re agreeing to.
 It’s unlikely that those terms of service would ever be exploited and harm your data, but it may help you make decisions about what tool is right for you and your data.